hujhax/austin-improv-wiki/Troupes/Hell's Bells.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Jason Vines and Ann Wilson are two performers with no fear of taking giant risks on stage.
-Each show is a new exciting adventure. </blockquote>
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Jason Vines and Ann Wilson are two performers with no fear of taking giant risks on stage.
+Each show is a new exciting adventure.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do character driven harolds. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do character driven harolds.

 ## Media
 ### Photos